Pneumonia is a very popular term but perhaps very misunderstood.

 - Get vaccinated.
 Vaccines are available for different causative agents of pneumonia.

 The annual influenza vaccine, also known as the flu shot, is indicated for high-risk groups.
-Check with your physician to get an accurate feedback about your available local vaccination protocol.
+Check with your physician to get accurate feedback about your available local vaccination protocol.

 How helpful was this post?